QingCloudAppcenter/user-guide/docs/kubernetes/README-en-US.md

 # Kubernetes on QingCloud AppCenter User Instructions

 [Kubernetes](https://kubernetes.io) is an open-source orchestration system to provide a platform for automating deployment, scaling, and operations of containerized applications across clusters of hosts.
 The goal of Kubernetes on QingCloud AppCenter is to help end users easily set up a Kubernetes cluster in several minutes.
 It also supports cluster horizontal scaling and vertical scaling, nodes monitoring and alarms configuration.
-The cluster runs in private network with high performance storage provided by QingCloud platform, which ensures end users' data security and I/O performance.
+The cluster runs in private network with high performance storage provided by QingCloud platform, which ensures end users' data security and provides high I/O performance.

 ----

-## Prerequisite
+## Prerequisites

-To ensure high security, Kubernetes cluster must run in a private network, so creating a VPC and managed vxnet is necessary before creating Kubernetes cluster, then join vxnet to VPC and enable DHCP service(enabled as default).
-Please **don't specify VPC network range to 172.17.0.0/16**, which is used by docker as default, then <font color=red>**associate a public IP(EIP) to VPC**</font>, which is required for accessing QingCloud IaaS API and pulling docker images.
+To ensure high security, Kubernetes cluster must run in a private network, so creating a VPC and managed vxnet is necessary before creating Kubernetes cluster.
+Also join the vxnet to the VPC and enable DHCP service(enabled by default).
+Please **don't specify VPC network range to 172.17.0.0/16**, which is used by docker by default, then <font color=red>**associate a public IP(EIP) to VPC**</font>, which is required for accessing QingCloud IaaS API and pulling docker images from internet.

-### Create A VPC
+### Create a VPC

-Through left navigation tree on QingCloud console, go to `Networks&CDN -> VPC networks`, click 'Create VPC network' button
+As shown below, through the left navigation tree on QingCloud console, go to `Networks & CDN -> VPC networks`, click 'Create VPC network' button.

 ![](screenshot/create_vpc.png)
 After creating VPC, back to the page of `VPC networks`, click that VPC and go to its detail page, in this page, assign an EIP and vxnets to it